Reviews You Can Rely On

 The Best Water Bottles for 2024

-We bought and tested 15 of the best water bottles through side-by-side assessments to evaluate taste, insulation, and closure functionality.
+We bought and tested 15 top water bottles through side-by-side assessments to evaluate taste, insulation, and closure functionality.
 Our evaluation combined lab-style measurements with how well each bottle design fits into our everyday lives, whether filled with water, electrolytes, tea, or coffee.

-While most people will be satisfied with either of these two options, please read below to discover our recommendations for the best glass bottle (for superior taste and reduced plastic usage), the top filter bottle, and the best collapsible bottles.
+While most people will be satisfied with either of these two options, please read below to discover our recommendations for glass bottles (for superior taste and reduced plastic usage), the top filter bottle, and collapsible bottles.

-See our more comprehensive assessment of filter bottles in the backpacking water filter review.
+See our more detailed assessment of filter bottles in the backpacking water filter review.

 Top 15 Water Bottles - Test Results